dotnet/docs-maui/docs/whats-new/dotnet-8.md

 - <xref:Microsoft.Maui.Devices.Sensors.SensorSpeed> intervals have been unified across all platforms.
 For more information, see [Accessing device sensors](~/platform-integration/device/sensors.md).
 - <xref:Microsoft.Maui.Controls.SolidColorBrush.Color> is the [`ContentProperty`](xref:Microsoft.Maui.Controls.ContentPropertyAttribute) of the <xref:Microsoft.Maui.Controls.SolidColorBrush> class, and therefore does not need to be explicitly set from XAML.
 - The position at which a drag or drop gesture occurred can be obtained by calling the `GetPosition` method on a <xref:Microsoft.Maui.Controls.DragEventArgs>, <xref:Microsoft.Maui.Controls.DragStartingEventArgs>, or <xref:Microsoft.Maui.Controls.DropEventArgs> object.
 For more information, see [Recognize a drag and drop gesture](~/fundamentals/gestures/drag-and-drop.md).
+- <xref:Microsoft.Maui.Controls.WebView> gains a `UserAgent` property.
+For more information, see [WebView](~/user-interface/controls/webview.md).
+- Inline media playback of HTML5 video, including autoplay and picture in picture, has been enabled by default for the <xref:Microsoft.Maui.Controls.WebView> on iOS.
+For more information, see [Set media playback preferences on iOS and Mac Catalyst](~/user-interface/controls/webview.md#set-media-playback-preferences-on-ios-and-mac-catalyst).

 The following types or members have been deprecated: